ewanld/fjdbc/README.md

 # fjdbc
-Functional wrapper for JPDBC API.
+Functional wrapper for the JDBC API.

 Requires Java >= 8.